bufbuild/docs.buf.build/docs/breaking/rules.md

 **Categories: `FILE`, `PACKAGE`, `WIRE_JSON`, `WIRE`**

 This checks that no field changes its label.
 The available labels are `optional`, `required`, and `repeated`.
-Changing to/from optional/required and repeated will be a generated source code and JSON breaking change.
+Changing to/from optional/required and repeated means a generated source code and JSON breaking change.
 Changing to/from optional and repeated is actually not a wire-breaking change, however changing to/from optional and required is.
 Given that it's unlikely to be advisable in any situation to change your label, and that there is only one exception, we find it best to just forbid